Dipankar Banik

 Dipankar Banik, engineer.

-Senior Software Engineer II on the Returns Platform team at Narvar in San Francisco.
+Lead Distributed Systems Engineer on the Returns Platform team at Narvar in San Francisco.
 Twenty years of enterprise Java platforms, distributed systems, and large-scale services for Narvar, Gilead Sciences, Cisco, Kaiser Permanente, Major League Baseball, and Marsh.

 20+ years in engineering· Java · Spring · Go· Distributed systems· Kubernetes · GCP · AWS· San Francisco Bay Area· Currently at Narvar· Open to Senior & Principal roles· 20+ years in engineering· Java · Spring · Go· Distributed systems· Kubernetes · GCP · AWS· San Francisco Bay Area· Currently at Narvar· Open to Senior & Principal roles·